The Scholars with Diverse Abilities Program (SDAP) is excited to review your application!

 - Desiring of a college education similar to peers and family

 - Interested in being self-advocates

 - Desiring of personal independence

 - Setting personal academic, career, personal and social goals

 *Self Determination means being able to make your own decisions.
 For all of us, this is a balance between ourselves and the systems we live in (families, social groups, laws, government).
 For people with disabilities, sometimes these decisions have been made for the students and making the best decisions can be challenging because of a lack of understanding and experiences.
 Our goal is to help students learn to make their own decisions and we do this by providing them with opportunities to exercise the decision making process with support.

 Complete your application!

 Application reviews for the Scholars with Diverse Abilities Program (SDAP) will begin in December.
 We encourage applicants to complete their applications by December 1 for priority consideration.

 SDAP will review new applications until all spaces for the 2023-2024 academic year are filled.
-Please note, the application will close on January 15, 2023.

 Please contact our office should you have any questions.
 We look forward to hearing from you!